gunk/gunk/README.md

   - protoc-gen-swift (installing swift itself first is necessary)
   - protoc-gen-grpc-swift (installing swift itself first is necessary)
   - ts (installing node and npm first is necessary)
+  - protoc-gen-grpc-python (cmake, gcc is necessary; takes ~10 minutes to clone build)

   It is recommended to use this function everywhere, for reproducible builds, together with `version` for protoc.